 Why People Are Confused about Facial Fillers and Relaxants

-In this blog I will give you an overview of the difference between facial fillers and relaxants utilized by our team at the Whole Beauty® Institute to optimize facial appearance.
+In this blog, I will give you an overview of the difference between facial fillers and relaxants utilized by our team at the Whole Beauty® Institute to optimize facial appearance.
 All of these are non-surgical therapies and can be injected with a fine needle during a visit to one of our offices.
-When used with intelligence and artistry, these injectables can provide our patients with a wonderful freshening of the facial appearance with very little down time.
-In fact, many of our patients who undergo injectible therapy return to work or social interaction within a few hours of treatment.
+When used with intelligence and artistry, these injectables can provide our patients with a wonderful freshening of their facial appearance with very little downtime.
+In fact, many of our patients who undergo injectable therapy return to work or social interaction within a few hours of treatment.
 Our Chicago area patients want to know more about facial fillers.

-Many patients who come to us for their first visit are confused about the difference between muscle relaxants, such as Botox® and fillers, such as Restylane®.
-If you are similarly confused I hope that this short discussion will provide a helpful clarity.
+Many patients who come to us for their first visit are confused about the difference between muscle relaxants, such as Botox®, and fillers, such as Restylane®.
+If you are similarly confused I hope that this short discussion will provide helpful clarity.

 There are three general categories of materials that can be injected into the face for medical aesthetic reasons.

-First there are the relaxants, which are used to soften the activity of the muscles that produce frown lines between the brows or squint lines in the crow’s feet area.
+First, there are relaxants, which are used to soften the activity of the muscles that produce frown lines between the brows or squint lines in the crow’s feet area.
 Since the muscle contracts less forcefully after treatment, the grooves and furrows in these areas become less deep.

-I will mention a third category of injectible only to warn against it.
-Every now and then I hear of some practitioner who is squirting a “fat melting” material into the face in an attempt to reduce fullness in the eyelid or cheek area.
-The chance of getting a good result from this is virtually nil and there is a significant likelihood of serious complication.
-I would suggest that you check the credentials of any practitioner who proposes this type of treatment to you; you might be surprised what you discover.
+I will mention a third category of injectibles only to warn against it.
+Every now and then I hear of some practitioner who is squirting a “fat-melting” material into the face in an attempt to reduce fullness in the eyelid or cheek area.
+The chance of getting a good result from this is virtually nil and there is a significant likelihood of serious complications.
+I would suggest that you check the credentials of any practitioner who proposes this type of treatment to you; you might be surprised by what you discover.